xdmushui/partner-center-sdk/develop/get-started.md

 ## <span id="sdk_config_auth"></span><span id="SDK_CONFIG_AUTH"></span>Configure your authentication

 To configure your Azure AD authentication so that you can use the Partner Center APIs, see [Partner Center authentication](partner-center-authentication.md).

+## <span id="webhooks"></span><span id="WEBHOOKS"></span>Register for webhooks

+To learn about Partner Center webhook APIs that allow you to register for resource change events, see [Partner Center webhooks](partner-center-webhooks.md).

 ## <span id="Get_help"></span><span id="get_help"></span><span id="GET_HELP"></span>Get help